AymanElarian/laravel-sqlserver-extender/README.md

 ## TO DO : Development plan

-- [1] overwrite sql server grammer (compileTableExists method)  to search by schema name
+- [x] overwrite sql server grammer (compileTableExists method)  to search by schema name
-- [1] refactor grimzy's Laravel mysql-spatial package to work with sql server
+- [x] refactor grimzy's Laravel mysql-spatial package to work with sql server
-- [1] support points in sql server
+- [x] support points in sql server
-- [1] support polygon in sql server
+- [x] support polygon in sql server
 - [ ] support all other types in sql server
 - [ ] fix all test cases to run with sql server

-- `Spatial support for all sql server spatial functions`
-- `test cases for sql server

 ## Usage